Vaccine-induced Immune Thrombotic Thrombocytopenia

 - Fondaparinux, OR

-- Low fibrinogen or bleeding are associated with TTS and should not absolutely preclude anticoagulation, particularly if platelets are >20,000/μL or rising following IVIG initiation.
+- Low fibrinogen or bleeding are associated with VITT and should not absolutely preclude anticoagulation, particularly if platelets are 20 x 109 or rising following IVIG initiation.
 Concurrent replacement of fibrinogen in patients with bleeding and/or very low values should be considered.

 - Based on similarities to HIT, avoid platelet transfusions.
 However, risk/benefit assessment in individual patients with serious bleeding and/or need for surgical intervention may favor platelet transfusion following initiation of IVIG, non-heparin anti-coagulation, and fibrinogen replacement (if deficient).

-- Corticosteroids have been administered along with IVIG in some cases, with no consensus or data yet available on the need for this additional therapy.
+- Corticosteroids have been administered along with IVIG in some cases, with no consensus or data to date on their role.

-- Avoid aspirin as either treatment or prophylaxis for TTS.
-Aspirin is not efficacious in preventing HIT antibodies from activating platelets and could increase the risk of bleeding in TTS.
+- Avoid aspirin as either treatment or prophylaxis for VITT.
+Aspirin is not efficacious in preventing HIT antibodies from activating platelets and could increase the risk of bleeding.

-- Additional therapies: At present, we do not recommend utilization of plasma exchange unless the patient shows continued thrombosis despite IVIG and non-heparin anticoagulation.
-The large extravascular volume of distribution of IgG antibodies, causative in both HIT and TTS, prevents rapid or complete removal via PE, and the concurrent bleeding complications in TTS may make catheter placement and prolonged apheresis challenging.
-Complement inhibition with eculizumab has been utilized in several patients progressing despite other therapies, with evidence for improvement.7
+- Additional therapies: Plasma exchange has been utilized in patients with severe disease.
+In the UK series, a survival of 90 percent was reported in patients treated with plasma exchange.
+It can be considered if a patient shows continued thrombosis despite IVIG and non-heparin anticoagulation.
+The large extravascular volume of distribution of IgG antibodies, causative in both HIT and VITT, prevents rapid or complete removal via plasma exchange, and the concurrent bleeding complications in VITT may make catheter placement and prolonged apheresis challenging.
+Complement inhibition with eculizumab has been utilized in several patients progressing after IVIG and anticoagulation, with evidence for improvement.

-Almost 100 cases of new-onset acute immune thrombocytopenia purpura (ITP), one case being fatal, have been diagnosed in the same timeframe following vaccination as TTS (median, 8 days).
+Over 100 cases of new-onset acute immune thrombocytopenia purpura (ITP), with at least one fatal, have been diagnosed in the same timeframe following vaccination as VITT (median, 8 days).
 These occurrences have been noted following AZ and JJ as well as Moderna and Pfizer vaccines.
-The platelet count at presentation is often <10,000/μL, somewhat lower than in TTS (median, 20,000/μL), and thromboses have not been associated with these cases, although very few cases had a PF4 ELISA checked.
+The platelet count at presentation is often 10 x 109/L, somewhat lower than in VITT (median, 20 x 109/L), and thromboses have not been associated with these cases, although very few cases had a PF4 ELISA checked.
 Most presented with bleeding.
 Estimates to date suggest that post–COVID vaccine ITP is rare (1 in 100,000 to 1 in 1,000,000) and may be related to vaccination or represent a coincidental event.
 Most patients respond to the combination of IVIG, and/or steroids, with platelet transfusions if bleeding.
 Thrombopoietin agents and possibly a single dose of vincristine may be useful if there is not an immediate (2-4 days or cessation of bleeding) response to IVIG and/or steroids.
 Avoidance of rituximab is important because of slow onset of action (weeks), negation of recent vaccine-induced immunity, and inability to vaccinate again for more than six months.
-For more details regarding treatment, see the ITP FAQ.
+For more details regarding treatment see the ITP FAQ.

-It is important to rule out TTS with a negative ELISA assay in patients presenting with thrombocytopenia four to 30 days post-vaccination, even in the absence of symptoms suggestive of thrombosis.
-While awaiting PF4 ELISA results, IVIG could be administered to patients with profound thrombocytopenia and bleeding, given the indication for this medication in the treatment of both ITP and TTS.
+It is important to rule out VITT with a negative PF4 ELISA assay in patients presenting with thrombocytopenia four to 42 days post-vaccination, even in the absence of symptoms suggestive of thrombosis.
+While awaiting PF4 ELISA results, IVIG could be administered to patients with profound thrombocytopenia and bleeding, given the indication for this medication in the treatment of both ITP and VITT.